-As a part of meeting Indicator 4.4, organisations must also demonstrate the relevant service stream requirements detailed below

-There is no common mandatory evidence requirement for this indicator

-☑ Processes and material available for people using the service to access necessary independent advocacy support, including the Office of the Public Guardian.

-- Welcome kits including details of relevant advocacy and support services - Contact details for support/advocacy bodies are displayed in areas that are frequently accessed by people using services - Records showing that people using services have been supported to access advocacy and support services (e.g. Community Visitors, advocates) - Where applicable, processes for linking people using services with specialist services (such as language/interpreter services) to support people exercise their legal and human rights.
+As a part of As a part of meeting Indicator 4.4, organisations must also demonstrate the relevant service stream requirements detailed below Common There is no common mandatory evidence requirement for this indicator Disability Services ☑ Processes and material available for people using the service to access necessary independent advocacy support, including the Office of the Public Guardian.
+Suggestions of Evidence Welcome kits including details of relevant advocacy and support services.
+Contact details for support/advocacy bodies are displayed in areas that are frequently accessed by people using services.
+Records showing that people using services have been supported to access advocacy and support services (e.g. Community Visitors, advocates).
+Where applicable, processes for linking people using services with specialist services (such as language/interpreter services) to support people exercise their legal and human rights.